Robust Question Answering Through Sub-part Alignment: Introduction

-We view this interpretability and extensibility with constraints as one of the principal advantages of our model.
-As such, we train our model on the normal SQuAD dataset~\cite{rajpurkar2016squad} and focus on performance on out-of-domain and adversarial data.
-Specifically, we use SQuAD Adversarial~\cite{jia2017adversarial} and Universal Triggers on SQuAD~\cite{Wallace2019Triggers} to probe the model's behavior in these settings when it has only been exposed to ``clean'' training examples.
-Our framework allows us to incorporate natural constraints on alignment scores to improve zero-shot performance in adversarial settings.
-Finally, our model's alignments serve as ``explanations'' for its prediction, allowing us to ask why certain predictions were made over others and examine scores for hypothetical other answers the model could give.
+We train our model on the SQuAD-1.1 dataset~\cite{rajpurkar2016squad} and evaluate on SQuAD Adversarial~\cite{jia2017adversarial}, Universal Triggers on SQuAD~\cite{Wallace2019Triggers}, and several out-of-domain datasets from MRQA~\cite{fisch2019mrqa}.
+Our framework allows us to incorporate natural constraints on alignment scores to improve zero-shot performance under these distribution shifts, as well as explore coverage-accuracy tradeoffs in these settings.
+Finally, our model's alignments serve as ``explanations'' for its prediction, allowing us to ask why certain predictions are made over others and examine scores for hypothetical other answers the model could give.